jstreibel/SpacetimeDB-Cpp/README.md

 # SpacetimeDB C++ SDK

-> ⚠️ **Early-stage — not yet functional!**
+> ⚠️ **Early-stage — not all is functional!**

-A modern, header-only (plus a small .cpp core) C++ client for SpacetimeDB, with HTTP and JSON support out of the box.
+A modern, header-only (plus a small .cpp core) C++ client for SpacetimeDB, with HTTP, JSON and WebSocket support out of the box.

 ## Status